NASCAR Race Hub: History

 On May 12, 2014, Race Hub moved to its new permanent time to 5pm ET, replacing Crowd Goes Wild, while The Mike Francesa Show took over Race Hubs old time slot.
 Beginning with the 2015 season, the show swapped timeslots with America's Pregame and resumed its former 6pm timeslot.
-The show also gained a Weekend Edition, following the cancellation of NASCAR Live following the 2014 season.
+The show also gained a weekend edition, following the cancellation of NASCAR Live following the 2014 season.

 Starting in 2017, Race Hub gained a Spanish-language version to be jointly simulcast on Fox Deportes in the United States and Puerto Rico and Fox Sports 3 for the Spanish-speaking Latin America.

 On February 13, 2017, it was announced that Shannon Spake would replace Danielle Trotta as co-host alongside Adam Alexander.
 Trotta left the show to pursue other opportunities.

+On May 8, 2024, it was reported that FS1 had cancelled Race Hub, with its final episode expected to air on June 11.

+On June 11, Racehub aired its final episode with a 90-minute special called Racehub: Final Lap.
+It featured the former hosts and drivers, and they looked back on the show's history and their favorite segments.
+At the end of the special, all of the people who worked on the show came out, and the closing words were, "Have an awesome night," which was used by former host Steve Byrnes.

 Radioactive

 Each Tuesday following a race, radio chatter highlights called Radioactive are shown, featuring driver's in-race radio communications and competitor's reactions during the previous Cup Series race (occasionally, radio highlights from Truck Series are also aired).
-The Radioactive segments, along with many segments of the show, are uploaded on NASCAR on FOX's YouTube channel around the same time.
+The Radioactive segments, along with many segments of the show, are uploaded on Fox Sports' YouTube channel around the same time.
 The Radioactive highlights are also available on NASCAR's YouTube channel.

 For 2020 Daytona 500, the Radioactive segment for the race was withheld until June 4, 2020, after Ryan Newman (who had returned to racing since the previous month) was seriously injured in the final lap of the race.

+Despite RaceHub formally ending production on June 11, 2024, the Radioactive segment would continue to be produced by FOX and featured on NASCAR's social media platforms.